Coiot/cbr-main/src/albums/episode8.md

   slide_url: https://cdn.civbattleroyale.tv/season1-episode8-scene103.jpg
   narration: "<p>The tea invitation was accepted, and now the two armies are waiting for orders.
 No, seriously, did they even move from the last time we saw this region? </p>"
 - scene_number: 104
-  scene_title: "Scoutcon cancelled, Settlercon created."
+  scene_title: "Scoutcon cancelled, Settlercon announced."
   slide_url: https://cdn.civbattleroyale.tv/season1-episode8-scene104.jpg
   narration: "<p>I count units of eleven different Civs, not bad.
 The Evenks have founded two more cities, Tulihe and the one on the left corner, only partially visible (at least, I suppose is new given the defence points).
 While the war against the Kazakhs is not a success at the moment, they’re still expanding.</p><p></p><p>The Khanate, imitates the deer mounters and adds Oronar to its empire, with another settler ready, and even Korea has another settler out.
 I wonder where the Yup'ik colonists went, instead. </p>"
 - scene_number: 105